Stockton area and San Joaquin County rent assistance.

 333 E. Washington Street

 Grants, low income housing, and other resources for paying rent arrears are available.
+Or learn about employment and cash aid.

 El Concilio, for the Spanish Speaking